-Working with grassroots groups and legal advocacy organizations, Fordham's Legislative and Policy Advocacy clinic students interview clients and other interested parties; conduct legal and social science research from across the country; as well as, draft legislative and regulatory proposals, policy papers and reports.
+Working with grassroots groups and legal advocacy organizations, Fordham's Legislative and Policy Advocacy clinic students draft legislative and regulatory proposals, policy papers and reports; meet with legislators and their staffers; and conduct legal and social science research from across the country.

-Students also collaborate with dynamic social change leaders from across the City and State, meet with community leaders and elected officials to develop legislative strategy, and raise awareness of issues among the public to achieve reform and to create social change.
+Students also collaborate with dynamic social change leaders from across the City and State, work in coalitions to achieve our clients' goals, and raise awareness of issues among the public to achieve reform and to create social change.

 In recent years, clinic students have advocated on key issues affecting the lives of countless New Yorkers, including:

 - Low-income Taxpayers' Rights

 - Transgender Rights